Endaris/panel-attack-updater/README.md

 To embed a version of your game, create a directory with the name of the active release stream chosen in your `config.json` at the top level.
 Inside this directory, create another directory that holds the minimum possible version for the release stream's versioning type.
 For semantic versioning this would be `0.0.0-norelease` or similar, for timestamp it would be `0`.
 Put your .love or .zip file inside the folder.
 The updater will identify this embedded version as the base version for the release stream and download the most recent version to start in its stead if it can find one on first startup.
 If an update is not successful, it will boot with the embedded version.
+Usually you will want to embed a fallback version for the release stream you use as your default fallback as the embedded version is the only one that cannot be removed.

 ## Making an informed decision on externalstorage on Android